keera-studios/keera-hails/README.md

     e1 <:= (btn `governingR` e2 :: ReactiveFieldRead IO String)

 This makes:
-- e1 and e2 always show the same text, reversed from one another.
+- e1 and e2 always represent the same text, reversed from one another.
 ![Typing in top box](http://ivanperez-keera.github.com/images/screenshots/reactive-qt-type-box1.png "Type in top box")
 ![Typing in bottom box](http://ivanperez-keera.github.com/images/screenshots/reactive-qt-type-box2.png "Type in bottom box")

-- Whenever the button is pressed, the text from e2 is copied (literally) onto e1.
+- Whenever the button is depressed, the text in e2 is copied (literally) onto e1.
 (Consequently, e2 also changes as per rule #1.)
+We say that the button click is '''governing''' the line edit text, because the button determines when changes to the text are propagated.

 ![Button click](http://ivanperez-keera.github.com/images/screenshots/reactive-qt-button-click.png "Click the button")
 ![Text transfers up, reverses down](http://ivanperez-keera.github.com/images/screenshots/reactive-qt-button-click2.png "Text transfers up (rule 2), text reverses down (rule 1)")